Exhibition Stadium: As a popular feeding ground for seagulls

 Due to its position next to the lake, and the food disposed by baseball and football fans, the stadium was a popular feeding ground for seagulls.
 New York Yankees outfielder Dave Winfield was arrested on August 4, 1983, for killing a seagull with a baseball.
 Winfield had just finished his warm-up exercises in the 5th inning and threw a ball to the ball boy, striking a seagull in the head.
 The seagull died, and some claimed that Winfield hit the bird on purpose, which prompted Yankees manager Billy Martin to state "They wouldn't say that if they'd seen the throws he'd been making all year.
 It's the first time he's hit the cutoff man".
 The charges were later dropped.
-Winfield would later play for the Blue Jays, winning a World Series with the club in 1992.
+Winfield later played for the Blue Jays, winning a World Series with the club in 1992.

 70th Grey Cup and replacement

 Exhibition Stadium's fate was sealed during the 70th Grey Cup in 1982, popularly known as "the Rain Bowl" because it was played in a driving rainstorm that left most of the crowd drenched.
 Many of the seats were completely exposed to the elements, forcing thousands of fans to watch the game in the concession section.
 To make matters worse, the washrooms overflowed.
 In attendance that day was then-Ontario Premier Bill Davis, and the poor conditions were seen by over 7.862 million television viewers in Canada (at the time the largest TV audience ever in Canada).
 The following day, at a rally at Toronto City Hall, tens of thousands of people who were there to see the Toronto Argonauts began to chant, "We want a dome!
 We want a dome!"
 So too did others who began to discuss the possibility of an all-purpose, all-weather stadium.

 Seven months later, in June 1983, Premier Davis formally announced that a three-person committee would look into the feasibility of building a domed stadium at Exhibition Place.
 The committee consisted of Paul Godfrey, Larry Grossman and former Ontario Hydro chairman Hugh Macaulay.
 That same year, the city also studied a number of potential sites for the new domed stadium, and in April 1984, CN agreed to donate 7 acre of land near the CN Tower for the stadium; groundbreaking began in October 1986, and the stadium, which would take on the name SkyDome (now Rogers Centre), opened in June 1989.
 It was intended that the Blue Jays would play at Exhibition Stadium for the last time in 1988, and that the SkyDome would be ready in time for Opening Day in April 1989.
 However, due to construction delays caused in part by widespread construction worker strikes across Ontario, this was postponed and the Blue Jays began their season at Exhibition Stadium before moving to the SkyDome in June.